ElenaWikoff/coddle.cloud/README.md

 - Number of Instances: ~100
     - Database Attributes:
-        - Coordinates: Lattitude and longitube (clickable map pin)
+        - Coordinates: Latitude and longitude (clickable map pin)
         - Feature Name: Name of body of water
-        - Type: Body of water type (ex. river, pond, etc.)
+        - Type: Body of water type (ex., river, pond, etc.)
         - City: City or nearest city from coordinates
         - Zip Code: Postal code (For weather information)
-        - Fish Species: Fish that can be found at fishing spot (carousel)
+        - Fish Species: Fish that can be found at the fishing spot (carousel)
         - Last Updated: When location data was last updated (YYYY-MM-DDTHH:MM:SSZ)
     - Extra Attributes:
         - Weather: Will display local weather information